Team9315-CDC/Geocoding-Service/README.md

 3. Go to ``localhost:8080/index.html`` in browser.

 #### Troubleshooting Spring Boot
 1. `./gradlew bootRun` may get stuck at 75%.
 This is normal behavior.
+Just be on the lookout for "App Started".
 2. If the above command fails, try utilizing `./mvnw spring-boot:run`.
 Note Maven Version: 4.0.0 is required.
+3. To Run Single Address Geocoding, CORS must be utilized, and Access-Control-Allow-Origin must be allowed.

 ### Gradle
 #### Building with Gradle